dawe/schist/Advanced.md

 nested_model(adata, collect_marginals=True)
 ```

 an additional step (with fixed number of iterations) is added to execution.
-During this step, scNSBM collects two types of marginals that can be used to understand the configuration of the single cell experiment.
-Cell marginals, that is the probability of a cell to be assigned to a group, are stored into `adata.uns['nsbm']['cell_marginals']`.
-Here, a dictionary keyed with NSBM levels counts the times a cell has been successfully moved to a group.
-These marginals can be efficiently used as covariates when looking for marker genes, this approach will weight the belief that a cell belongs to a group.
-We have prepared a [notebook](https://github.com/dawe/scNSBM-notebooks/blob/master/Cell_Marginals.ipynb) showing an example.

-In addition to cell marginals, scNSBM collects the probability of having a certain number of groups for each level of the hierarchy.
+During this step, scNSBM collects the probability of having a certain number of groups for each level of the hierarchy.
 These are stored into `adata.uns['nsbm']['group_marginals']`:

 ```python
 level = 2